jbullers/ramblings.blog/content/md/posts/2023-09-10-why-clojure.md

   }
 }
 ```
 Maybe this is paranoia, but without the extra step of making defensive copies, the whole idea of immutable records goes out the window.
-I could hope that whatever code constructs a `Recipe` doesn't do anything with the `ingredients` and `steps` lists after construction, or that callers of `recipe.ingredients()` don't try adding or removing from that list, but it's much less error prone to enforce that.
+I could hope that whatever code constructs a `Recipe` doesn't do anything with the `ingredients` and `steps` lists after construction, or that callers of `recipe.ingredients()` don't try adding or removing from that list, but it's much less error-prone to enforce that.
 Consider Clojure:
 ```clojure
 ;; This is Clojure code
 (defn recipe [name ingredients steps]